ICLR2023Paper4242/MARLlib/README.md

 The ten environments we already contained have covered great diversity in action space,  observation space, agent-env interaction style, task mode, additional information like action mask, etc.
 The best practice to incorporate your environment is to find an existing similar one and provide the same interface.

-## Bug Shooting

-Our patch files fix most RLlib-related errors on MARL.

-Here we only list the common bugs, not RLlib-related.
-(Mostly is your mistake)

-- *observation/action out of space* bug:
-    - make sure the observation/action space defined in env init function
-        - has same data type with env returned data (e.g., float32/64)
-        - env returned data range is in the space scope (e.g., box(-2,2))
-    - the returned env observation contained the required key (e.g., action_mask/state)

-- *Action NaN is invaild* bug
-    - this is common bug in continuous control problem, carefully finetune the algorithm's hyperparameter
-        - smaller learning rate
-        - set some action value bound